prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 *This makes it profitable to mine with extremely cheap mining hardware*.

-This guide is going to highlight the best gpu for mining Monero.

 Monero is a cryptocurrency focused on fungibility and the privacy of its users.
 With the value steadily increasing, it may be time to consider investing in Monero mining hardware.

+This guide is going to highlight the best GPU for mining Monero.

 ## Cryptonight Mining Hardware